-Energi21 sets goals and advises on research and development of technology for renewables, energy efficiency, as well as carbon capture and storage (CCS).
+Energi21 sets goals and advises the authorities and the industry on the Norwegian research and technology development efforts on renewable energy, energy efficiency and carbon capture and storage (CCS).
 Commissioned by the Ministry of Petroleum and Energy (MPE), the strategy has been developed by the industry, research institutions and relevant government bodies.
-It aims at contributing to a coordinated, efficient and goal-oriented focus on research and technology, with a strong commitment by the energy sector at its center.

-The main tools in the follow-up of the strategy are the MPE's allocations to the Norwegian Research Council and Enova, Norway's state enterprise to promote energy efficiency and climate technology..
+The main tools in the follow-up of the strategy are the MPE's R&D funding through the Norwegian Research Council, Gassnova and relevant programmes under Enova and Innovation Norway.

-The government-appointed board of Energi21 is tasked with following up the work on the strategy, as well as advising the Ministry on research funding allocations.
+The government-appointed board of Energi21 is tasked with following up of the work on the strategy, as well as advising the Ministry on R&D funding allocations.
 The board is dominated by the industry, but research institutes and authorities are also represented.

 The board's revised strategy from 2022 is based on input from 700 representatives from industry and research environments.
 Its vision is to further develop Europe’s best energy system by focusing on three main challenges that needs to be solved: